drblue9001/blockchain-backpack/website/part3.md

 AcceptTrade(), checking that both items are unlocked for it, actually performs the trade in a safe and atomic matter.
 And it's built out of primitives that anyone can write.

 In the case of a bad offer, User 2 could also do nothing.
 User 1, who proposed the trade, paid a few cents to do so.
 As the contract is written above, there's no reason for User 2 to pay a few cents to do the cleanup.
-(There are fancy tricks to use cleanup to pay for other computation in Ethereum, but I've left them out of this prototype for brevity.)
+(There are fancy tricks to use cleanup to pay for other computation in Ethereum, but I've left them out of this proof of concept for brevity.)

 ### Some notes on implementation